National Science Foundation

 Grant in 2018

-Alfadan is a company founded in 2017 and located in Miramar, Florida, specializing in the development of innovative marine outboard engines.
-The company aims to revolutionize the boating industry by providing engines that enhance efficiency and reliability.
-Alfadan's engines are designed with fewer moving parts than traditional models, resulting in reduced weight and improved fuel efficiency.
-These advancements enable boat manufacturers and owners to achieve superior performance while potentially lowering operating costs.
+Alfadan, founded in 2017 and located in Miramar, Florida, specializes in developing advanced marine outboard engines aimed at transforming the boating industry.
+The company's innovative engines are designed for enhanced efficiency and reliability, incorporating fewer moving parts than traditional engines.
+This streamlined design results in reduced weight and improved fuel efficiency, allowing boat manufacturers and owners to achieve superior performance while potentially lowering operating costs.
+Through its cutting-edge technology, Alfadan seeks to address the evolving needs of the marine sector.

 SegAna